Cieran0/agile-assignment/readme.md

-basic framework for what server could look like and function ??
+Working server with atm and network connections possible Work on additional atm